meeranhussain/Genome_assembly_AND_annotation/README.md

 ## STEP 2: Demultiplexing

 Tool used is Dorado "demux".
+This process separates individual samples into unmapped BAM files within a library, using the names provided in the "alias" column of the previous sample sheet.

 ```bash
 #### Library : R0119